-This is such an important skincare topic that’s too often avoided.
-Patch testing properly can go a long way in clearing acne, particularly for those suffering from “acne-cosmetica,” that is, comedones, pustules or papules caused by using products that are incompatible with your skin.
+This is such an important skincare topic that’s all too often avoided.
+Patch testing properly can prevent severe allergic reactions and go a long way in clearing acne, particularly for those suffering from “acne-cosmetica,” that is, comedones, pustules or papules caused by using products that are incompatible with your skin.
 (1)

 What is patch testing?

 Patch testing is a method of testing a new product to see if it will work for your skin.
 This test is often ignored, and can result in pretty severe acne or allergic reactions.